Event-Camera-Community-Group-ECCG/community/simulation-tooling/README.md

     - Added in CARLA 0.9.10
     - Frame-based approximation of a true event camera
     - Sim-to-real gap is real and [problematic](https://arxiv.org/html/2506.13722v1) due to the fact simulation support is always using rgb frames as the source and doing some sort of conversion.
-        - Some proposals on how to improve simulation performance multiple orders of magnitude have been made, this paper as one [example](https://arxiv.org/pdf/2209.04634)
+        - Some proposals on how to improve simulation performance multiple ordesrs of magnitude have been made, this paper as one [example](https://arxiv.org/pdf/2209.04634)
-            - Generally appraoches to "improve" event camera simulation leverage somethign like optical flow and fast linear interpolation to artificially increase the frame rate, which this paper leverages.
+            - Generally approaches to "improve" event camera simulation leverage somethign like optical flow and fast linear interpolation to artificially increase the frame rate, which this paper leverages.
 - Gazebo (__Unsupported__)
     - [DVS Gazebo Classic plugin](https://github.com/HBPNeurorobotics/gazebo_dvs_plugin) - Old, deprecated
     - ["Modern" Gazebo](https://github.com/gazebosim/gz-sensors/tree/gz-sensors10) - Not supported/gazebo classic support not migrated, doesn't seem to have a .cc for dvs camera